“Lola” Lyrics Meaning (The Kinks)

 “Lola” Song Meaning: Identity, Attraction, and Society

 The song is also about changing social norms of the time.
-In the late 1960s and early 1970s, discussions about gender and sexuality were becoming more mainstream.
+In the late 1960s and early 1970s, discussions about gender and sexuality were becoming a bit more mainstream.

-“Lola” plays with these ideas in a way that was groundbreaking yet playful, making it a song that still sparks conversation today.
+“Lola” plays with these ideas in a way that was groundbreaking yet still playful.

 Songs Like “Lola”

-If you enjoy “Lola,” here are some other songs that explore identity, gender, and unexpected love stories:
+Here are some other songs about identity, gender, and unexpected love stories:

 1. “Walk on the Wild Side” by Lou Reed

-“Walk on the Wild Side” tells the stories of real-life transgender individuals connected to Andy Warholโs Factory scene.
-With its smooth bassline and candid lyrics, it embraces themes of self-expression and breaking societal norms.
+“Walk on the Wild Side” tells the stories of real-life transgender individuals connected to Andy Warhol’s Factory scene.

 2. “Rebel Rebel” by David Bowie

-With its famous line, “You’ve got your mother in a whirl, ’cause she’s not sure if you’re a boy or a girl,” this glam rock anthem challenges gender expectations.
-“Rebel Rebel” is a celebration of androgyny, rebellion, and self-identity.
+With its famous line, “You’ve got your mother in a whirl, ’cause she’s not sure if you’re a boy or a girl,” this glam rock toon challenges gender expectations.

 3. “Dude (Looks Like a Lady)” by Aerosmith

-Inspired by an encounter with Mรถtley Crรผeโs Vince Neil, “Dude (Looks Like a Lady)” plays with themes of mistaken identity and attraction.
-Itโs a rock-driven take on realizing someone isn’t what they first seemed, but still being drawn to them.
+Inspired by an encounter with Mötley Crüe’s Vince Neil, “Dude (Looks Like a Lady)” plays with themes of mistaken identity and attraction.
+It’s a rock-driven take on realizing someone isn’t what they first seemed, but still being drawn to them.